jaicab/caballe.ro/src/site/case-studies/carlos-caballero.md

 ## Mission and solutions

-Based on the client requirements and user feedback, I was set on the product mission:
+Based on requirements and user feedback, I was set on the product mission:

 > Make attending therapy look friendly, human and inclusive.